Posted on May 13th, 2021 by Zane Cagle

-- Swim in areas with a lifeguard, however, pools that are overcrowded can be very dangerous as the chaos can mask the danger.
+- Swim in areas with a lifeguard; however, overcrowded pools can be hazardous as the chaos can mask the danger.

-- If you give your children a flotation device as toy, it should never be a substitute for a PFD (personal flotation device).
-Floaties and water wings should never replace the parent.
+- If you give your children a flotation device as a toy, it should never be a substitute for a PFD (personal flotation device).
+Likewise, floaties and water wings should never replace the parent.

 - Do not allow your children to run as decks and concrete patios are often wet and slippery.
-Slip and falls for children can easily occur that would often seem small, however, children can fall quickly and the fall can result in a serious brain injury.
+Slip and falls for children can easily occur that would often seem small; however, children can fall quickly, and the fall can result in a severe brain injury.